benjaminxscott/stixconvert/README.md

 	ID is uniq
 	Indicator is the "thing to look for" indValue is the "hash or registry key"
-	Notes are freeform
+	Notes are freeform text
 	InfectionType is either pre-post, or 'unknown'
 	IndicatorType is IP, domain, email, URI, HTTP content? , File, User-agent, HTTP regex, Registry, Mutex Malware = either "sample" or not
-	Reference = where it came from
+	Reference = source where it came from
 	GroupID = related indicators have the same GID